CitiesWithWater

 Prizes

-With the generous support of Arup, the Netherlands Enterprise Agency (RVO), UN-Habitat, the Water as Leverage Initiative, and the World Water Council, the competition is offering four winning prizes of EUR 1,000 each: one per thematic category and a special youth prize (ages 18–29 inclusive).
+With the generous support of Arup, the Netherlands Enterprise Agency (RVO), the Water as Leverage Initiative, and the World Water Council, the competition awarded four winning prizes of EUR 1,000 each: one per thematic category and a special youth prize (ages 18–29 inclusive).

 TOO LITTLE